-July 1896 was the last tightrope crossing for more than 115 years, completed by 21-year-old James Hardy.
-Hardy was the youngest person ever to tight rope walk across the Niagara River gorge.
-During that summer Hardy made sixteen crossings.
+July 1896 was the last Niagara Falls tightrope crossing for more than 115 years, completed by 21-year-old James Hardy.
+Hardy was the youngest person ever to tightrope walk across the Niagara Gorge.
+During that summer, Hardy made 16 crossings.

 Annie Edson Taylor - October 24, 1901

-Annie Edson Taylor, 63, went over Niagara Falls in a pickle barrel on her birthday, October 24, 1901.
+Annie Edson Taylor went over Niagara Falls in a pickle barrel on October 24, 1901. her 63rd birthday.
 She was not only the first woman but the first person to go over Niagara Falls in a barrel.
 After screwing the barrel shut, with only a cork separating her from the thundering waters, Edson Taylor traveled towards the base of the Falls.
 After 17 minutes, Annie was pulled from the barrel with little more than a cut on her head.

-As the first male to go over the Falls in a barrel, the English Bobby Leach was the second person to tackle this death-defying stunt.
-On July 25, 1911, in an eight foot steel drum, Leach went over the Falls.
-It took 22 minutes to recover Leach and unlike Annie Edson Taylor who left with a few bumps and bruises, he had suffered two broken knee caps and a fractured jaw.
+As the first male to go over the Falls in a barrel, the Englishman Bobby Leach was the second person to tackle this death-defying stunt.
+On July 25, 1911, in an eight-foot steel drum, Leach went over the Falls.
+It took 22 minutes to recover Leach and, unlike Annie Edson Taylor who was left with a few bumps and bruises, he had suffered two broken knee caps and a fractured jaw.

-Later in his life, Leach had attempted to swim through the whirlpool rapids several times, only to be rescued by noted Niagara river-man, William “Red” Hill, Sr. Red Hill Sr. would also become well known in the area for later rescues, and a son, Red Hill Jr. would also attempt a journey over the brink.
+Later in his life, Leach had attempted to swim through the Niagara Whirlpool rapids several times, only to be rescued by noted Niagara riverman, William “Red” Hill Sr. Red Hill Sr. would also become well known in the area for later rescues, and a son, Red Hill Jr., would also attempt a journey over the brink.

 Jean Lussier - July 4, 1928

-Jean Lussier was the first daredevil to go over the Falls in an inflated contraption rather than the infamous barrel used by many others.
-He survives the journey over the Falls in a six foot rubber ball lined with oxygen-filled tubes, and afterwards earns extra money by selling pieces of the ball's rubber tubes.
+Jean Lussier was the first daredevil to go over the Falls in an inflated contraption, rather than the infamous barrel used by many others.
+He survived the journey over the Falls in a six-foot rubber ball lined with oxygen-filled tubes, and afterwards earned extra money by selling pieces of the ball's rubber tubes.

 Nik Wallenda - June 15, 2012

 115 years after the last tightrope crossing over Niagara Falls, Nik Wallenda made history and joined the ranks of Niagara's legendary daredevils.
-Wallenda is seventh generation of the legendary Great Wallendas, and it was his is lifetime goal to tightrope walk across Niagara Falls.
-Stunting in Niagara Falls State Park has been banned for decades, however New York State and Canada allowed this one-time daredevil act to take place.
+Wallenda is part of the seventh generation of the legendary Great Wallendas, and it was his lifetime goal to tightrope walk across Niagara Falls.
+Stunting in Niagara Falls State Park had been banned for decades; however, New York State and Canada allowed this one-time daredevil act to take place.
 On June 15, 2012, with an audience of over 13 million people, Wallenda's walk on the high wire was broadcasted all over the world.
 Nik Wallenda battled the heavy winds and mist and successfully crossed from Niagara Falls to Canada in 25 minutes.